elienmagableh/get-intro/css.md

  You can use grouping and similarity to help simplify the information you present.

+## complete of summary
+*The new HTML5 elements indicate the purpose of different parts of a web page and help to describe its structure.
+The new elements provide clearer code (compared with using multiple <div> elements).
+Older browsers that do not understand HTML5 elements need to be told which elements are block-level elements.
+ To make HTML5 elements work in Internet Explorer 8 (and older versions of IE), extra JavaScript is needed, which is available free from Google.*

 ## the Visitors are trying to achive

 1. *Gordon bought a tennis racquet several years ago; now he wants to